 Cardboard can be recycled many times.
 But you can’t recycle cardboard endlessly, because the paper fibers will get shorter every time due to the recycling process.
-Therfor, new paper fibers are added in the cardboard pulp during the recycling process to strengthen the base material before producing new cardboard.
+Therfore, new paper fibers are added in the cardboard pulp during the recycling process to strengthen the base material before producing new cardboard.

 Why recycle cardboard?

 Cardboard is made of paper, which in its place is made of wood fibers.
 The production of 1 ton of virgin cardboard (material that doesn’t contain recycled cardboard) requires 3 tons of wood.
 This is why it is important to recycle cardboard waste for the production of new cardboard, because this saves a lot of trees.
-The recycling of carton is only possible when it is sorted and separated from your trash so it doesn’t end up on landfill.
+The recycling of cardboard is only possible when it is sorted and separated from your trash so it doesn’t end up on landfill.